-The Plan experienced an overall net decrease in unfunded actuarial accrued liability for the Plan Year ending May 31, 2022 of approximately \$6,045,000.
-The reconciliation of the unfunded actuarial accrued liability from June 1, 2021 to June 1, 2022 is summarized on the next page.
+The Plan experienced an overall net decrease in unfunded actuarial accrued liability for the Plan Year ending May 31, 2022 of approximately \$342,000.
+The reconciliation of the unfunded actuarial accrued liability from June 1, 2022 to June 1, 2023 is summarized below.